Make an Impact

 Berkshire Taconic Community Foundation:

 Berkshire County is an area of 946 square miles stretching from Williamstown in the north to Great Barrington and Sheffield in the south, with a total population of 125K residents with 14K of those residents living in poverty.
 The COVID-19 relief efforts of Berkshire Taconic Community Foundation and Berkshire United Way have been focused on enabling trusted nonprofits with deep roots in Berkshire County to serve vulnerable populations, including low income and homeless families, seniors, communities of color and immigrants.
-These efforts will continue with the monitoring of emerging needs and a focus on recovery, building stability for residents hardest hit by the pandemic and the nonprofits that serve them.Donate and learn more.
+These efforts continue with the monitoring of emerging needs and a focus on recovery, building stability for residents hardest hit by the pandemic and the nonprofits that serve them.Donate and learn more.

 Questions?
 Reach out to Peter Taylor, Presidentptaylor@berkshiretaconic.org